matrix-org/synapse/README.rst

       in your web browser (a recent Chrome, Safari or Firefox for now, please...)

-    - To quickly run a **public** homeserver that can exchange messages with other homeservers and participate in the overall Matrix federation, open up port 8080 and run ``python synapse/app/homeserver.py --host machine.my.domain.name``.
+    - To make the homeserver **public** and let it exchange messages with other homeservers and participate in the overall Matrix federation, open up port 8080 and run ``python synapse/app/homeserver.py --host machine.my.domain.name``.
 Then come join ``#matrix:matrix.org`` and